ShowYourWorking/sample-site/research/index.md

 published: true
 ---

-((TODO Add case studies where peopole have ebenefitted from ShowYourWorking or ChemBio Hub)) Take a look at the case studies of how users have benefitted from using ChemBio Hub at the University of Oxford: [case studies](https://chembiohub.ox.ac.uk/casestudies/).
+Take a look at the case studies of how users have benefitted from using ChemBio Hub at the University of Oxford: [case studies](https://chembiohub.ox.ac.uk/casestudies/).

 This page summarises how {{ site.software_name }} has contributed to